mysshum/MLlibOnSwarm/README.md

   ```
   The flag <code>-u</code> creates the nodes Droplets on DigitalOcean, and the flag <code>-s</code> initialises Swarm mode over the created nodes.

-* Create the Swarm's registry.
+* Create a private Swarm registry.
 This registry is created on the Spark master node to which the Spark image is pushed and from which Spark worker nodes pull this image.
 The registry is created using:
   ```
   ./Core/Setup/swarm_registry_util.sh
   ```